luvnft/burung/README.md

 - **Fast and Efficient**: Leverages React Query for efficient data fetching and caching.
 - **Modern UI**: Built using **shadcn/ui** for a clean, accessible, and responsive interface.
 - **Server Actions**: Efficient server-side operations using Next.js server actions.
+- **Secure Payments**: Integrated with Stripe for seamless and secure payment processing.

 ## 🛠️ Tech Stack